More than what meets the eye

 AI: “Here are the images depicting a more realistic scenario of an individual who perceives deeper truths, symbolized by a subtle aura or glow.
 This person, shown in a modern urban environment, embodies wisdom and the ability to navigate life’s challenges successfully, highlighting the contrast between their insightful perspective and the superficial focus of the surrounding world.”

-When asked to illustrate the ability to see beneath the surface, AI depicted the human head as filled with random and senseless clutter.
+When simply asked to illustrate the ability to see beneath the surface, AI depicted the human head as filled with random and senseless clutter.
+Is this AI's conclusive perception of humans based on all the data that has been collected about us?

 AI Explains the “Mechanical Apparatus: The inclusion of mechanical-looking apparatus may symbolize the influence of technology on human cognition and behavior.
 As people increasingly rely on electronic devices for communication, entertainment, and information consumption, AI may perceive a fusion between human consciousness and technology, with individuals becoming more intertwined with their digital devices and algorithms shaping their thoughts and preferences.